Stillpoint-Software/project.cookiecutter/README.md

 - **Base Project** (Docker only)
 - **API**
 - **Abstractions**
+- **HostingApp** (Aspire)
 - **Database**
 - **Migrations**
+- **ServiceDefaults** (Aspire)
 - **Tests**

 ---
+## Prerequisites

+***Software***

+1. Cruft
+   -.  ``pip3 install cruft``
-## Cookiecutter Setup
+2. Cookiecutter

-install Cookiecutter and Cruft using the following command:

- ``python3 -m pip install --user cookiecutter``
+   -.  ``python3 -m pip install --user cookiecutter``
- ``pip3 install cruft``
+3. Docker Desktop
+4. DotNet 9.X

+If you need to include OAuth or Azure, you must have OAuth set up and an active Azure subscription.
+Below is the information you will need to proceed.

+***OAuth information***
+For OAuth, You will need to have the following information for all environments:

+1. Application Name
+2. Audience for each environment
+3. Domain for each environment

+***Azure information***
+For Azure, you will need to have the following information for all environments:

+1. Tenant Id
+2. Subscription Id
+3. Location
+4. Key Vault Name for each environment
+5. Storage connection
+6. Storage Container Name for each environment
+7. Storage Account Name for each environment
+8. Container Registry Server for each environment

 ### Project Setup

-You can set up your project in two ways:
+You can set up your project using either of the following methods:

-**GitHub URI**: Point to the project.cookiecutter GitHub repository.
+**GitHub URI**: Point to the `project.cookiecutter` GitHub repository.
-**Local Clone**: Clone the project.cookiecutter repository locally and run the command from your machine.
+**Local Clone**: Clone the `project.cookiecutter` repository to your machine and run the setup locally.

 Example command:

 ``cruft create {uri/path to project.cookiecutter}``

-**Note: You cannot change the defaults if using the GitHub setup.**

-### Default settings -- maybe
-If you cloned the repository, you can customize the default settings by editing the **.cookiecutterrc** file located at the root of the cookiecutter project.

-Example command:

-``cookiecutter {path to project.cookiecutter}   --overwrite-if-exists  --config-file={ path to the .cookiecutterrc file }``

 ## Project Modes
-You can create a project in one of two modes: **Aspire** or **Docker**.
-During setup, you’ll be asked whether you want to use Aspire.
-Selecting **"No"** defaults to Docker.
+During setup, you’ll be prompted to select a project mode: **Aspire** or **Docker**.
+If you don’t specify a mode, the setup defaults to **Aspire**.

 ### Aspire Mode

-When using Aspire mode, you must have OAuth set up and an active Azure subscription.
-Below is the information you will need to proceed.

-#### Gather Information

-***OAuth information***
-if using OAuth, You will need to have the following information for all environments:

-1. Application Name
-2. Audience
-3. Domain
+Aspire projects require an active Azure subscription and OAuth to be configured.
+Gather the necessary information before proceeding.

 #### Setup